FelixReuthlinger/cllc-itemconfigs/README.md

 ## Changelog

+* 1.2.7 -> switched pickup for EpicLoot utility items on
 * 1.2.6 -> added utility mod that fixes some CLLC bug, since it would possibly always load the default YAML files from plugins folders, too
 * 1.2.5